Authors interested in participating click here.

 Where will the festival take place?

-Events will be offered at a number of locations in and around Burnsville, including the Burnsville Town Center; the Design Gallery; the Heritage Center; Appalachian Java, Mary Jane's Bakery & Cafe, nearby shops and galleries, and other venues.
+Events will be offered at a number of locations in and around Burnsville, including the Burnsville Town Center; the Burnsville Town Hall, the Design Gallery, and other venues.
 Some activities will be large in scale and others intentionally small in order to encourage intimate conversations between authors and attendees.

 Who are the invited authors, dramatists, and storytellers?

 See our authors page.
 Each year they are chosen for their ability to contribute to the festival and it's particular theme.
 We try to have some repeat favorites, but also to introduce new regional authors.

 Why did you schedule so many events happening at the same time?
 And how am I to decide which to attend?

 Yes, that is a problem.
 Good luck figuring out which readings to attend.
 Even those of us who planned this have a hard time figuring it out.
 While we do have some large gatherings planned, it is our intent to have many small gatherings that offer a more personal exchange between authors, readers, and aspiring writers.